Urus Khan: Biography

 The stage was now set for a major confrontation between Urus, who had temporarily given up on his ambition to hold Sarai, and Timur, who insisted on protecting and supporting Tokhtamysh.
 Urus and Timur advanced on each other in the space between Sighnaq and Otrar in 1376.
 In the course of small battles, Urus Khan's detachments inflicted several defeats on the commanders of Timur's troops.
 Having suffered significant losses in men, horses and supplies, Timur retreated to Samarkand and Kesh in the winter of 1376-1377.
 Bad weather delayed the impending engagement and, despite some skirmishes (in which Urus' son Timur-Malik was wounded), no decisive battle ensued.
 Urus marched home.
 By the time hostilities resumed and Timur advanced beyond Otrar, he learned in 1377 that Urus had died.

 Timur now declared Tokhtamysh khan of the Golden Horde, but returned home himself.
 Urus was actually succeeded by his sons, Toqtaqiya, who died after two months, and Timur-Malik, who was defeated and killed by Tokhtamysh in 1379.
 Urus had reigned for nine years, but his attempts to hold Sarai and take over the western portions of the Golden Horde had met with failure.

 Descendants

-Urus had four sons who played a political role: Qutlu-Buqa, who governed in the east while Urus attempted to take over Sarai but predeceased his father; Toqtaqiya, who succeeded his father but died after two months; Timur-Malik, who succeeded his brother but was overthrown by his cousin Tokhtamysh; and Quyurchuq, who challenged Tokhtamysh for control of the Golden Horde in 1395–1397.
+Urus had four sons who played a political role: Kutlug-Buga, who governed in the east while Urus attempted to take over Sarai but predeceased his father; Toqtaqiya, who succeeded his father but died after two months; Timur-Malik, who succeeded his brother but was overthrown by his cousin Tokhtamysh; and Quyurchuq, who challenged Tokhtamysh for control of the Golden Horde in 1395–1397.
 Toqtaqiya's son Beg-Pulad and Quyurchuq's son Baraq also attempted to become khans of the Golden Horde, Baraq meeting with some success in 1423–1428.